Chart Color Schemes

 Caroline Springs is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Caroline Springs has a high level of cultural diversity, with 42.4% of its population born overseas and 47.6% speaking a language other than English at home.
-Christianity is the predominant religion in Caroline Springs, comprising 56.9% of the population.
-Notably, the category 'Other' makes up 3.0% of the population, compared to 5.6% across Greater Melbourne.
+Christianity is the main religion in Caroline Springs, accounting for 56.9% of the population.
+However, the most notable overrepresentation is in the 'Other' category, which comprises 3.0% of the population compared to Greater Melbourne's 5.6%.

 Frequently Asked Questions - Diversity